wp-plugins/flyzoo/readme.txt

 = Will the chat slow down my site? =

-No. The chat is loaded asynchronously after the main content, our servers will handle all the chat workload.
+No, chat is loaded asynchronously after the main content, our servers will handle all the chat workload.

 = After removing the chat plugin, it still shows on the frontend, how do I remove it completely? =